ehajek/Employee-Tracker/README.md

     THEN I am prompted to enter the employee’s first name, last name, role, and manager and that employee is added to the database
     WHEN I choose to update an employee role
     THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Walkthough Video

+The website mockup image loaction is "./assets/EmpTrackWalkThrough.mp4"

+## GitHub Repository

+The name of the Employee Tracker GitHub repository is "Employee-Tracker" at the URL of "https://github.com/ehajek/Employee-Tracker".

+---

+Eddie Hajek <br>
+ehajek@outlook.com <br>
+2021.10.23 <br>